ThePeeps191/ThePeeps191/README.md

 Hello everyone!
 I am a mostly self-taught middle-school programmer and started programming in Grade 2/3 with Python.
 I'm currently practicing to compete in the 2023 CCC Senior. :)

-My main language is Python and JavaScript (Vanilla and Node), but I sometimes use HTML and CSS in web dev.
-I also know C and Go, and I am currently learning C++ too!
-I'm also learning Unity for some gave development.
+My main languages are Python and C++, but I sometimes use HTML, JavaScript, and CSS in web dev.
+I also know C (duh lol) and Go, and I am currently learning to get better at C++ for the CCC too!
+I'm also learning Unity for some game development.

 Find a complete list of my skills <a href="#skills">below</a>.
 I also like to "hack" GitHub to get "free" commits 😏.